-Sealife Productions is a small company that films and produces wildlife documentaries, and provides still images, video, and information to conservation groups and the film and publishing industries.
+Sealife Productions is a family company that films and produces wildlife documentaries and provides still images, video, and information to conservation groups and the film and publishing industries.
 The company was started in the early 1990s by Florian Graner.
-After finishing a BS degree in Marine Biology, Florian extended his hobby of underwater still photography into the field of film.
-Now, more than a decade later, Florian holds a PhD in Marine Biology with specialization in marine mammals and works full-time as a freelance marine cinematographer.
-Being a qualified marine biologist, he brings professionalism and extensive subject knowledge to his films.
-His films have been shown in many countries and his images can be seen in various books, field guides and dive magazines.
+After earning a B.S. in Marine Biology, Florian extended his hobby of underwater photography into the field of film.
+Now, more than two decades later, he holds a Ph.D. in Marine Biology with specialization in marine mammals.
+He brings extensive subject knowledge to his films.

 Sealife Productions has a strong ethical mission.
-Florian is committed to using his work to bring issues to the public that would otherwise be difficult to visualize.
-Florian has produced material for several environmental groups and has appeared on television and radio programs in both the US and in Europe to promote marine conservation issues.
+We are committed to bring images to the public that would otherwise be difficult to visualize.
+We have produced material for local Marine Resource Committees and environmental groups, and Florian has appeared on television and radio programs in the United States and Europe to promote marine conservation issues.

-Florian is constantly pushing forward the boundaries, in terms of diving methods and camera technology, to bring unique images back to the surface.
-In keeping with this philosophy, we hope this website provides a resource for promoting the conservation of a truly global domain...the oceans.
+Sealife Productions is constantly pushing the boundaries of diving methods and camera technology forward to bring unique images back to the surface.